strewm/Gotta-Latte-Do/README.md

 # Gotta Latte Do

-Gotta Latte Do is a smart to-do app that organizes user tasks, and allows for interactivity on tasks between users.
-It was inspired by [Remember the Milk](https://www.rememberthemilk.com/).
+Gotta Latte Do is a "smart to-do app" that organizes user tasks, and allows for interactivity on tasks between users.
+It is inspired by [Remember the Milk](https://www.rememberthemilk.com/).

 Try making your own to-do lists at our live site: [Gotta Latte Do](https://gotta-latte-do.herokuapp.com/)